Michael A. Glick

 Before joining Kirkland, Michael served as a law clerk to Judge Thomas M. Hardiman of the United States Court of Appeals for the Third Circuit.

-Michael is chair of the Washington office’s Summer Associate Committee and a member of the Recruiting Committee.
+Michael is a member of the Washington office's Recruiting and Summer Associate Committees.
 Michael also serves as an adjunct professor of trial advocacy at Georgetown University Law Center.

 Admissions & Qualifications